Sunilstha23/GCA_git_N_github/readme.md

 **More Git Command**

 - **log** : track all command log.
-  - eg : git log dif / diff --staged: Find the different between the staging and working directory.
+  - eg : git log Or
+  * git dif / diff --staged: Find the different between the staging and working directory.

 **branch in git**